Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction: Motivation and Methodology

-\paragraph{Explanations} To obtain high-quality explanations from LLMs, we define three dimensions of criteria to constrain LLMs: (1) \textit{Fluency} aims to ensure that the explanation text generated by LLMs has no grammatical errors and is fluent in expression; (2) \textit{Rationality} requires LLMs to explain grammatical errors as humanly as possible; (3) \textit{Comprehensiveness} is to ensure that all grammatical errors in the wrong sentences can be explained as much as possible.
+\paragraph{Explanations} To obtain high-quality explanations from LLMs, we define three dimensions of criteria to constrain LLMs: (1) \textit{Fluency} aims to ensure that the explanation text generated by LLMs has no grammatical errors and is fluent in expression; (2) \textit{Rationality} requires LLMs to explain grammatical errors as clearly and naturally as possible; (3) \textit{Comprehensiveness} is to ensure that all grammatical errors in the incorrect sentences can be explained as much as possible.
 Additionally, we also ask LLMs to rank multiple grammatical errors in a sentence according to error severity, that is, to generate explanations for important errors first.

-After LLMs explain the samples in the dataset, we concat the obtained error types, references, and explanations to the front of the original input sentences, and then send contacted text to the small CGEC models to participate in their training or inference.
+After LLMs explain the samples in the dataset, we concatenate the obtained error types, references, and explanations to the front of the original input sentences.
+We then send the combined text to the small CGEC models for their training or inference.
 In summary, the design of \ourmethod{} is simple and intuitive. \textbf{LLMs and small models each perform their respective duties and give full play to their advantages.} The stored grammatical knowledge of LLMs is mined without additional fine-tuning.
 The small models take advantage of the alignment of supervised learning to downstream tasks with low training costs and obtain guidance from LLMs' task-related knowledge.